Technologicat/mcpyrate/README.md

 want to transmit.
 (Then maybe use `q[u[...]]` in its implementation, to generate the expansion easily.)

-Each phase may import macros from any earlier phase, by using the magic *self-macro-import* syntax `from __self__ import macros, ...`.
-It doesn't matter which phase the macro is defined in, as long as it is in *some* earlier (higher-number) phase.

 #### Notes

-Multi-phase compilation is applied **after** dialect AST transformations.
+Multi-phase compilation is applied **after** dialect AST transformations, **before** the macro expander runs.
+The macro expander runs independently at each phase.

-This feature was inspired by Racket's [phase level tower](https://docs.racket-lang.org/guide/phases.html), but is much simpler.
+Multi-phase compilation was inspired by Racket's [phase level tower](https://docs.racket-lang.org/guide/phases.html), but is much simpler.
-Racketeers should observe that in `mcpyrate`, phase separation is not strict;
+Racketeers should observe that in `mcpyrate`, phase separation is not strict.
-code from **all** phases will be available in the final phase-0 module.
+Code from **all** phases will be available in the final phase-`0` module.
+Also, due to the automatic code lifting, it is not possible to have different definitions for the same name in different phases; the original definition will "cascade down" via the lifting process, at the point in the source file where it appears.

+This makes `mcpyrate`'s phase level into a module initialization detail, local to each module.
+Other modules don't need to care at which phase a thing was defined when they import that thing - for them, all definitions exist at phase `0`.

 This is a design decision; it's more pythonic that macros don't "disappear" from the final module just because they were defined in a higher phase.
-(This way, `with phase` doesn't interfere with Python's usual scoping rules.)

-This makes `mcpyrate`'s phase level into a module initialization detail that is local to each module.
-Other modules don't need to care in which phase a thing was defined when they import that thing - for them, all of the code exists in phase `0`.
+The resulting system is simple, and `with phase` affects Python's usual scoping rules as little as possible.
+This is a minimal extension of the Python language, to make it possible to use macros in the same source file where they are defined.

 ## Writing macros